-- 1/4 cup almond milk or coconut milk
+- ¼ cup almond milk ( or or coconut milk)

 - 1/3 cup organic blackstrap molasses

-- Place the almond flour, baking powder, cinnamon, cloves, nutmeg, salt and coconut flour in a mixing bowl and stir to combine.
+- In a medium-sized mixing bowl mix together the almond flour, baking powder, ginger, cinnamon, cloves, nutmeg, salt, and coconut flour.

-- In a blender, blend the eggs, melted butter, dates and almond or coconut milk.
+- In a blender blend the eggs, melted butter or coconut oil, dates, almond or coconut milk, and molasses.

 - Mix the wet ingredients into the dry ingredients and mix until combined.
 Dough should be thick enough to form balls, but not quite as thick as playdough.

-- Since almond flours and coconut flours vary a lot, you may need to add an extra 1/2 cup almond flour or 1 tablespoon coconut flour to get the correct consistency.
+- You may need to add an extra ½ cup almond flour or 1 tablespoon coconut flour to get the correct consistency.
 If dough is too thick, add 1 tablespoon almond or coconut milk at a time to get desired texture.

-- Roll the dough into 1 inch balls carefully.
-If using sugar, roll the dough in a light coating of sugar for texture and to help prevent sticking.
+- If using sugar, roll the dough in a light coating of sugar for texture and to help prevent sticking.

-- Place dough on a lined (with silicone or parchment paper) baking sheet and bake for 15 minutes.
+- Place dough on a baking sheet lined with a silicone mat or parchment paper and bake for 15 minutes.
 Halfway through baking, remove from oven and make marks with a fork, if desired.
 This step is completely optional but creates the look of traditional molasses cookies.